Longnose Sawshark Facts

-The Longnose Sawshark is an ocean species with a highly distinctive appearance.
-Fortunately, they pose no threat to humans.
-In fact, it is the other way around – human activities are a threat to their existence, like a great many other creatures.
+- The Longnose Sawshark is an ocean species with a highly distinctive appearance.
+Fortunately, it poses no threat to humans.
+In fact, it is the other way around.
+Human activities are a threat to its existence, like a great many other creatures.

 Longnose Sawshark Physical Description

-The distinctively formed Longnose Sawshark is a relatively small species of shark and attains a maximum known length of only 4.5 ft (1.4 m).
-Actually, an average size is perhaps 80% of this length.
+The rather distinctively formed Longnose Sawshark is a relatively small species of shark and attains a maximum known length of only 4.5 ft (1.4 m).
+In fact, the average size is perhaps 80% of this length.

-The body is relatively stocky in proportion, especially relative to others of its kind.
-The long and extraordinarily formed rostrum comprises about a third of their body length.
+The body grows quite stocky in proportion, especially relative to others of its kind.
+The long and extraordinarily formed rostrum comprises about a third of its body length.

-They spend the majority of their time at depths ranging from between 130-1,020 ft (40-310 m).
-On occasion, they will venture into estuaries and bays.
-However, they prefer to inhabit areas of gravel or sandy ocean bottom, within 480 ft (146 m) of the shoreline.
+Individuals spend the majority of their time at depths ranging from between 130-1,020 ft (40-310 m).
+On occasion, however, some will venture into estuaries and bays.
+However, most prefer to inhabit areas of gravel or sandy ocean bottom, within 480 ft (146 m) of the shoreline.

-They are highly active predators and their principal prey consists of small fish and crustaceans.
+This fascinating creature is a highly active predator and its principal prey consists of small fish and crustaceans.